-Title 24, Part 6, defines a computer room as a room within a building whose primary function is to house electronic equipment and that has a design equipment power density exceeding 20 watts/ft of conditioned floor area.
-Due to the high receptacle
+Title 24, Part 6, defines a computer room as a room within a building whose primary function is to house electronic equipment and that has a design equipment power density exceeding 20 watts/ft2 of conditioned floor area.
+Due to the high receptacle loads from IT equipment, cooling energy from fans and compressors are two of the largest opportunities for saving energy of Title 24-regulated loads in computer rooms.

 To reduce fan energy, IT racks can be arranged in "hot aisles" and "cold aisles", such that servers are installed to all face the same direction in a row of racks.
 The "cold aisle" is the air space between server racks where the cool supply air enters the front of servers, and the "hot aisle" is the air space between server racks where the warm return air exits the back of the servers.
-Figure 3 below shows an elevation view of IT racks arranged in a hot and cold aisle configuration.
+Figure 1 below shows an elevation view of IT racks arranged in a hot and cold aisle configuration.

-Figure 3.
+Figure 1.
 Hot aisle/cold aisle server arrangement schematic.